aerospike-examples/hybrid-search/README.md

 # Hybrid Search
-An Aerospike powered, vector and key-value approach to search.

-This repo contains a public port of the hybrid search code used on [aerospike.com](https://aerospike.com).
+This repo contains a public port of the hybrid search code used on [aerospike.com](https://aerospike.com/search).
 To run this locally, follow the steps below.

+> [!NOTE]
+> Aerospike Vector Search (AVS) requires a feature key.
+[Request one](https://aerospike.com/docs/vector?utm_medium=web&utm_source=aerospike-github).

+## Pre-requisites

+1. An Aerospike feature key with vector search enabled.
+2. Docker & docker-compose

+## Running locally using docker-compose

 1. Clone this repo and navigate to the `hybrid-search` directory.
     ```